-In Beijing, an estimated hundreds of thousands of people live in dark and unsafe underground dwellings, like disused bomb shelters, parking lots, and service tunnels that were never meant for permanent human habitation.
+In Beijing, an estimated hundreds of thousands of people live in dark and unsafe underground dwellings, like disused bomb shelters, car parks and service tunnels that were never meant for permanent human habitation.

 Encouraged by Beijing’s promise of riches, students and young professionals have migrated to Beijing from all over China, hoping to secure their fortunes.
 Many of them have taken accommodation in cramped subdivided dorms in densely populated areas on the city’s outer ring.
-These dwellings and the furiously hard-working nature of these young migrants have made them become known as “the Ant Tribe.”
+Because of these dwellings and their furiously hard-working nature, the young migrants have become known as “the Ant Tribe”.

 At the other end of the spectrum, hundreds and thousands of unskilled service and industry workers have also flocked to Beijing.
-Because they tend to work closer to the city center, where property values have skyrocketed, they must be willing to make even bigger sacrifices if they want to find housing.
+As they tend to work closer to the city centre, where property values have skyrocketed, they must be willing to make even bigger sacrifices if they want to find housing.
 Thanks to the high demand and low supply of housing, many landlords have profited from renting out underground homes to migrant workers.
-These migrant workers have become known as the “Rat Tribe.”
+These migrant workers have become known as the “Rat Tribe”.

-Unlike the Ant Tribe, whose dwellings are found in poor or deprived semi-suburban areas, Rat Tribe homes are found all over Beijing and often in stark contrast to their locations.
-Recently, VICE Japan visited one such underground home—a former air raid shelter that was four stories below a luxury apartment block in central Beijing.
-Where the cost of an apartment is about $500 a month, a typical underground room only costs $80.
+Unlike the Ant Tribe, whose dwellings are found in poor or deprived semi-suburban areas, Rat Tribe homes are found all over Beijing and are often in stark contrast to their locations.
+Recently, VICE Japan visited one such underground home – a former air raid shelter that was four storeys below a luxury apartment block in central Beijing.
+Where the cost of an apartment is about £300 a month, a typical underground room only costs £50.